u3ks/examples/OSC/index.md

 # Open Science Catalog

 The [Open Science Catalog (OSC)](https://opensciencedata.esa.int/) is a key component of the ESA EO Open Science framework.
 It is a publicly available web-based application designed to provide easy access to scientific resources including geoscience products, workflows, experiments and documentation from activities and projects funded by ESA under the EO Programme.

-There are few modalities on how to make a contribution.
-Choose a way that best fits your familiarity and technical backround to contribute to Open Science Catalog:
+There are three different ways and several tools to contribute to Open Science Catalog:

 ### 1: Use a Visual GUI Interface (No coding required)